eoscostarica/guide.eoscostarica.io/docs/developer-tools.md

 ### What is  Apollo?

 Apollo is a suite of tools to create a GraphQL server, and to consume a GraphQL API.
-Apollo is a team and community that builds on top of GraphQL, and provides different tools that help you build your projects.
+Apollo is a team and community that builds on top of GraphQL and provides different tools that help you build your projects.

 ### Why we use  Apollo?

 1. **Documentation:** While Apollo continues to evolve, the team and community behind it keeps the documentation up to date, and they have plenty of insight about how to build applications.
 2. **Libraries:** Apollo offers plenty of libraries for implementing an effective GraphQL tech stack for JavaScript applications, and their libraries are open-sourced to be more manageable.
 3. **Features:** Apollo comes with built-in features to pull all the complexity out of applications and handle the intersection between client and server applications.